Germany World Cup Fixtures, Squad, Group, Guide - World Soccer

 Who could pay the price for a lack of game time at club level?

-Low has to be concerned that a number of his squad are either bench fodder or struggling with injuries, not least keeper Kevin Trapp and midfielder Julian Draxler at PSG, Dortmund wide-
+Low has to be concerned that a number of his squad are either bench fodder or struggling with injuries, not least keeper Kevin Trapp and midfielder Julian Draxler at PSG, Dortmund wide-man Andre Schurrle and Juventus’ Benedikt Howedes.

-man Andre Schurrle and Juventus’ Benedikt Howedes.
-Dortmund winger Marco Reus is out until March with a cruciate knee ligament injury.

 Does Low have a full-back problem?

 There is no real alternative to Joshua Kimmich at right-back and there is cause for concern on the other flank too.
-The usual incumbent, Jonas Hector – who has been sidelined of late with an ankle problem – has his limitations.
+The usual incumbent, Jonas Hector – who has had regular ankle problems – has his limitations.
 RB Leipzig’s Marcel Halstenberg made his debut against England at Wembley.

 False nine or target man?

 Low has options.
-Either Sandro Wagner or Mario Gomez as a traditional centre-forward, or Timo Werner, Lars Stindl or Mario Gotze as the crafty freewheeler.
+Either Mario Gomez as a traditional centre-forward, or Timo Werner as the crafty freewheeler.
 Nor is a strike-duo out of the question.